-DLP projectors are available in a wide range of features and price points.
+DLP smart projectors are available in a wide range of features and price points.
 Various combinations are appropriate for different uses.
 From home entertainment, worship house, portable presentations, lecture halls, these devices have a wide range of applications.
 From conference rooms to collaborative classrooms, we've got you covered.
-You'll be able to find the projector that's perfect for you if you know how you'll be using it.
+You'll be able to find the best portable projector that's perfect for you if you know how you'll be using it.

 Consider the DLP chip with its many mirrors.
 Each mirror forms an image.
 The number of mirrors equals the resolution of the image.
 2.2 million mirrors make up a 2K DLP projector.
-A 4K device is very costly.
+A dlp projector 4K device is very costly.
 The better the image quality, the higher the resolution.

 The contrast ratio contrasts a projector's darkest and lightest output.
 The better the picture quality, the higher the contrast ratio.
 The contrast ratios of DLP projectors range from 500:1 to 100,000:1.